McTsts/Minecraft-String-Utilities/README.md

 ## Implementations
-There currently are two major implementations of string parsing (one of which has 3 forks).
-The original string parser (`strings`, which is featured in this repo) is no longer the best string parser for any situation, instead one of the three branches of the suso string parser should be used.
+The original string parser (`strings`, which is featured in this repo) is no longer the recommended to be used.
+Instead the [Suso's general string parser](https://github.com/5uso/String-Parser) should be used.

 ### Comparison
-*Choose the topmost applicable string parser*
+`suso.str` [link](https://github.com/5uso/String-Parser): This implements all the features of the 4 deprecated string parsers and more.
+You should use this string parser for anything that requires string parsing.

+Deprecated:
+*These string parsers are deprecated and should no longer be used.
+`suso.str (Old)` [link](https://github.com/5uso/String-Parser/tree/c9cd23e3afc091b14c357b281d375632672b60f3): fast, can parse anything except `"`, `!` and ` `
 `suso.str_heads` [link](https://github.com/5uso/Head-Parser): fastest, can parse only skulls
-`suso.str` [link](https://github.com/5uso/String-Parser): fast, can parse anything except `"`, `!` and ` `
 `suso.str (Ts Fork)` [link](https://github.com/McTsts/String-Parser): average, can parse anything (including `"`, `!` and ` `)
 `strings` (deprecated): slow, parses only a set of 96 characters, including `"`, `!` and ` `